acecode/web-starter-kit/README.md

 1. Use React to build a MDL Component button
 1. run `make dev` to start a local development watcher, auto watch assets change and go code change, restart the go web server
 1. run `make dist` to create distribution packages, including all the assets, templates and binary which can be deployed
+1. A `DemoApi` controller rendering JSON response
+1. A `DemoController` controller rendering HTML response using templates

 Big thanks to: